 A Healthy School is one where school staff, parents, students, and community agencies work together to share ideas, plan and take action to create an environment that will have a positive impact on children’s health and learning.
 A Healthy Schools Approach follows the Ministry of Education’s Foundations for a Healthy School framework.

-• Launching nationally in September 2025, this flexible model empowers schools to start their Healthy Schools journey at any time—no points, certification levels, audits or timelines.
+This new, flexible model empowers schools to start their Healthy Schools journey at any time — with no points, certification levels, audits or timelines.

-• Schools follow a 4-step process to identify priority areas, develop a Healthy Schools plan, reflect through guided questions, and share their stories.
-These stories will then be captured and celebrated through a personalized infographic at the end of the process.
+Each school’s story will be captured and celebrated through a personalized infographic at the end of the process.

 Youth Empowering Students for Mental Health (YES4MH)